NC State Extension Publications

 Skip to Residential Recommendation

 Although greater peachtree borers prefer healthy plants, healthy plants are able to overcome damage more readily than stressed plants.
 After taking a soil sample from beneath a host tree, be sure not to exceed the recommendations of amendments recommended in the soil sample test results.
 To prevent greater peachtree borers, use an insecticide that has permethrin or one of the other pyrethroids (such as bifenthrin, esfenvalerate or cyfluthrin) as the active ingredient.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish—avoid using pyrethroids around pools, ponds, and streams).
 Thoroughly saturate the bark at the base and lower part of the trunk several times during the season, but especially before and after the peak moth emergence about the first of September.
 Chlorantraniliprole (Acelepryn) is a systemic insecticide labeled for clearwing borers.
 David Nielsen at Ohio State University found that Acelepryn gave very good control when applied at the first of the growing season.

 Other Resources